python/devguide/gh-faq.rst

 How to attach files to an issue?
 --------------------------------

-Drag them into the comment field, wait until the file uploads, and Github will automatically put a link to your file in your comment text.
+Drag them into the comment field, wait until the file uploads, and GitHub will automatically put a link to your file in your comment text.

 How to link to file paths in the repository when writing comments?
 ------------------------------------------------------------------

 Use Markdown links.
-If you link to the default Github path, the file will link to the latest current version on the given branch.
+If you link to the default GitHub path, the file will link to the latest current version on the given branch.

 You can get a permanent link to a given revision of a given file by